MIROC-DOC/model_description/org/md_enorg/c-intro.md

  This avoids the complexity of having to use     PNM and DPNM as arguments.
  The COMMON variable is usually used in such cases.
  Here, the COMMON variable is used as an inconvenience for management and debugging.
- We avoid this type of encapsulation structure as much as possible and instead use such an encapsulation structure.
+ We avoid this type of encapsulation structure as much as possible and instead use such an encapsulated structure.

 Only two COMMONs are in use.